lzx551402/GL3D/README.md

 ## About

 **GL3D** (Geometric Learning with 3D Reconstruction) is a large-scale database created for 3D reconstruction and geometry-related learning problems.
 Most images contained are captured by drones from multiple scales and perspectives with large geometric overlaps, covering urban, rural area, or scenic spots.
-It also includes small object data to enrich the data diversity.
+It also includes small object reconstructions to enrich the data diversity.
 If you find this dataset useful for your research, please cite:

     @inproceedings{shen2018mirror,
         author={Shen, Tianwei and Luo, Zixin and Zhou, Lei and Zhang, Runze and Zhu, Siyu and Fang, Tian and Quan, Long},